 Back in March 2009 when I first wrote about the potential of the bike share scheme in London, I calculated that based on the promoters estimates of future use, it still had a maximum potential capacity of only 0.3% of the total journeys made in the city.
 Some people criticised me for pointing this out.
 However, actual usage has been under a quarter of what I wrote about.

 By way of contrast, a few days ago I ran a story about the amount of cycling in the Netherlands.
 The Netherlands has only twice the population of London, but there are over a million bike journeys an hour for the daytime hours of working days.
-That's more than 14 million journeys per day by bike, or 2.5 billion per six months - i.e. twice the population make a thousand times as many cycle journeys as the "Boris Bikes" are used for.
+That's more than 14 million journeys per day by bike, or 2.5 billion per six months.
+Let's state that in another way: The Dutch population is twice as large as London's population, but they're making a thousand times as many cycle journeys as the "Boris Bikes" are used for.

 Of course, Londoners do actually ride other bikes as well.
 It's estimated that half a million cycle journeys are made every day in London on bikes other than bike-share bikes.
 These are far more significant numbers than the bike share bikes provide, in fact 36 times as large.
 What's more, this number has a far greater potential for growth than bike share does, as no-one wants to put 36 times as many of what are already the most expensive bikes in the world onto the streets of London.